ARTICLES OF INCORPORATION

 The rules contained in Robert's Rules of Order, Revised shall govern meetings of this Club in all cases to which they are applicable and in which they are not inconsistent with the statutes of the State of Washington, the Articles of Incorporation, or these bylaws.

 ARTICLE XI - AMENDMENTS

-These bylaws may be amended only by mail vote.
+These bylaws may be amended only by vote.
 The proposed amendments must have been approved by the Board of Trustees or presented to the Secretary by a petition signed by at least twenty percent of the voting membership.
-Written notice of such proposed amendments shall be sent to each voting member at least two weeks in advance of the voting date.
+Written notice of such proposed amendments shall be distributed to each voting member at least two weeks in advance of the voting date.
 A two-thirds affirmative vote, of the valid votes returned to the Secretary, shall be necessary for the adoption of the amendment or amendments.